merenlab/merenlab.org/data/micr-obs-future/index.md

 **2. Create the sample-txt artifact from that and the files in our 02_FASTA directories**

-Now, we create the `samples-txt` artifact.
-To get the files, click [here](files/samples-txt.zip) and select the `samples_raw.txt` files.
+Following Step 1., we created the `samples-txt` artifacts.
+To get those files, you can click [here](files/samples-txt.zip) (zipped) and select the `samples_raw.txt` files.

-For creating the `samples-txt` files, we have to account for there being two `BioSample_to_SRA_accession_[PROJECT_ACRONYM].csv` files in the HOT directory.
-Further, anvi'o does not appreciate the use of '-' in sample names, so those will be substituted with '_'.
+To create those `samples-txt` files, we had to account for there being two `BioSample_to_SRA_accession_[PROJECT_ACRONYM].csv` files in the HOT directory.
+Further, anvi'o does not appreciate the use of '-' in sample names (e.g., for the date portion of the sample name), so those had to be substituted with '_'.

 We created and ran this script in the directory above our project directories.
 ```bash